One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

 Trojitá is an open-source robust IMAP e-mail client.
 It is fast and resource-efficient.
 It utilizes Qt to offer a comforting and yet lightweight experience.

 It could be one of the best email clients for Linux if you can live with only IMAP support on your e-mail client.
 And if that is the case, you may not need to look any further.

 Trojitá uses various techniques—on-demand e-mail loading, offline caching, bandwidth-saving mode, etc. — for achieving its impressive performance.

 Sometimes you need to quickly install DEB packages.
 Ubuntu Software Center is a resource-heavy application and using it just for installing .deb files may not be a pleasant experience.

 Gdebi is certainly a nifty tool for the same purpose that offers a minimal graphical interface.

 GDebi is totally lightweight and does its job flawlessly.
 You should even make Gdebi the default installer for DEB files.

-Installing GDebi on Ubuntu based distributions
+Installing GDebi in Ubuntu

 You can install GDebi on Ubuntu with this simple one-liner: